WASdev/ci.docker.websphere-traditional/README.md

 RUN /work/configure.sh
 ```

-This will result in a Docker image that has your application and configuration pre-loaded, which means you can spawn new fully-configured containers at any time.
+This will result in a container image that has your application and configuration pre-loaded, which means you can spawn new fully-configured containers at any time.

 ![App Image](/graphics/twas_app_image.png)

 ### Adding properties during build phase

-The Docker Hub images contain a script, `/work/applyConfig.sh`, which will apply the [config properties](https://www.ibm.com/support/knowledgecenter/SSEQTP_9.0.5/com.ibm.websphere.base.doc/ae/txml_property_configuration.html) found inside the `/work/config/*.props` file.
+The container images contain a script, `/work/applyConfig.sh`, which will apply the [config properties](https://www.ibm.com/support/knowledgecenter/SSEQTP_9.0.5/com.ibm.websphere.base.doc/ae/txml_property_configuration.html) found inside the `/work/config/*.props` file.
 This script will be run with the server in `stopped` mode and the prop files will be applied in alphabetic order.

 For example, if you had the following `/work/config/001-was-config.props`: